 - Information on the individual's disability is only one component of providing access; increasing overall accessibility through system change may reduce the need for individual accommodations.

-- Documentation assists the Education Access Center professional staff member in establishing a student’s disability, understand how the disability may impact a student, and working with the student, make informed decisions about accommodations.
+- Documentation assists the Accessibility Resources (AR) professional staff member in establishing a student’s disability, understand how the disability may impact a student, and working with the student, make informed decisions about accommodations.
 Therefore, documentation of a disability should include: